marvinsjsu/react-creations/README.md

 ## Project Description

-This project provides the endpoints to be used by the [MyMoments mobile app](https://github.com/marvinsjsu/my-moments), which is currently in active development.
+This project provides the endpoints to be used by the [MyMoments mobile app](https://github.com/marvinsjsu/my-moments), which is in active development.
 This application supports the user registration flow, authentication, and eventually the CRUD operations for `Post`, `Quote`, and `User` entities.

 ## Installation